 The purpose of the survey is to determine the volume of effects you will be shipping.
 The cost of shipment is based on the space your effects will take up in our vehicle if transportation is by road and in a container if being shipped by sea.
 Following the visit, you will receive a written quotation.

-You will want to know that during your door to door service, your possessions are treated with respect and care.
-Our experienced teams located across the UK will pack and prepare your valuable, fragile and bulky furniture ready for export.
+You will want to know that during your door-to-door service, your possessions are treated with respect and care.
+Our experienced teams will carefully pack and prepare your valuable, fragile and bulky furniture ready for export.

-We use a modern range of environmentally friendly, purpose-made packing materials and can pack everything for you prior to your move.
+We use a modern range of environmentally friendly, purpose-made packing materials and can pack everything for you.

-All china and glassware will be wrapped in special paper and then packed in double-thickness cartons.
+All china and glassware will be wrapped in special tissue paper and then packed in double-thickness cartons.

-Furniture can be wrapped in bubble blanket for extra protection.
+Furniture can be wrapped in bubble blankets for extra protection.
 Items requiring specialist care, such as antiques, can be packed in made-to-measure wooden crates.